Health effects of electronic cigarettes: France

-Germany

-The German Cancer Research Center in Germany released a report in 2013 stating that e-cigarettes cannot be considered safe, in part due to technical flaws that have been found as well as unreliable information about product quality, including information provided by manufacturers.
-This report concluded the fluids and aerosols in e-cigarettes can contain dangerous substances and can cause short term airway irritation and may be harmful in long term use, and the effects on second hand exposure causing harm cannot be ruled out.
-The report also concluded that the e-cigarettes, whether it contains nicotine or not, can alleviate cravings and withdrawal symptoms, but their ability to help quit smoking has not been proven.

-Spain

-The Spanish Society of Pneumonology and Thoracic Surgery (SEPAR) released a position statement which states that the substances found in aerosol from e-cigarettes have not been demonstrated to be safe, and a number of chemicals which are carcinogens and can damage the lung have been found, though usually in concentrations smaller than conventional cigarettes.
-Studies done to date have been small in size and have had significant methodological flaws, making drawing any definitive conclusions about their ability to aid in smoking cessation impossible.
-The report concluded that "indiscriminate use" of e-cigarettes is a public health risk and they may encourage young people to start smoking, and therefore advocate regulation of e-cigarettes as a medicine and encourage smoking cessation through other more established means.

 United Kingdom

-A 2018 Public Health England report reiterated the approximation that e-cigarettes are 95% less harmful than smoking.
+A 2022 Public Health England report reiterated the approximation that e-cigarettes are at least 95% less harmful than smoking.

 United States

 Government agencies

 Following five confirmed deaths in the US, on September 6, 2019, the Centers for Disease Control and Prevention stated that while this investigation is ongoing, people should consider not using e-cigarette products.
 In 2016, the US Food and Drug Administration (FDA) stated that "Although ENDS [electronic nicotine delivery systems] may potentially provide cessation benefits to individual smokers, no ENDS have been approved as effective cessation aids."
 They also stated that "Although ENDS likely do not deliver the same level of toxicants as cigarettes, studies show that there are dangers associated with ENDS use".
+In July 2025, the FDA authorized Juul Labs’ tobacco- and menthol-flavored e-cigarette device and refill cartridges to remain on the U.S. market under the agency’s tobacco product authorization process, saying the evidence submitted showed potential benefits for adult smokers who switch completely to vaping, while reiterating that people who do not smoke should not use e-cigarettes.